thelimellama/discord.gd/docs/docs/how-to-update.md

 As of Godot 3, there is no proper way to update plugins in a clean method.
 As a workaround:

-1. Disable the plugin (Project Settings > Plugins > Discord.gd)
-2. Close all your scenes (or close Godot entirely)
+1. Close Godot entirely
-3. Delete the `addons/discord.gd` folder from your project directory
+2. Delete the `addons/discord_gd` folder from your project directory
-4. Follow the [installation](../installation) steps here to install the new version
+3. Follow the [installation](../installation) steps here to install the newer version